BannerBye

 • Block All Cookies doesn't hide banners; sites still display them.
 And many sites break (no login, no cart).

 BannerBye works one level above all of this.
 It sends a legal "no" via GPC and IAB TCF before the page renders.
-The banner never has to appear, and the site knows your answer.
+The banner never has to appear, and the website knows your answer.

 Safari makes tracking harder.
 BannerBye makes the asking stop.